FreeClimbAPI/Java-Connect-Caller/README.md

-# Java - Connect a Caller to Another Party Tutorial
+# Java - Connect Caller To Another Party

 This project serves as a guide to help you build an application with FreeClimb.
 View this tutorial on [FreeClimb.com](https://docs.freeclimb.com/docs/connect-a-caller-to-another-party-1#section-java).
 Specifically, the project will: